We are committed to being transparent about how we collect and use that data and to meeting our data protection obligations.

 Further personal data will be collected through interviews or other forms of assessment.

-We will seek information from third parties only once a job offer to you has been made, such as from the Disclosure & Barring Service (“DBS”) or from former employers.
+With the exception of your nominated referees for references for certain roles as detailed above, we will seek information from third parties only once a job offer to you has been made, such as from the Disclosure & Barring Service (DBS) or from former employers.

-Application data will be stored in a range of different places, including on our careers portal, in HR management systems and on other IT systems (including email).
+Application data will be stored in a range of different places, as appropriate, including on our HR management systems and on other IT systems (including email).

 Why does the Foundation process personal data?